MariaVillen/MariaVillen/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=26&pause=1000&color=AED6F1&width=600&lines=Hi+there!;I+am+Maria+Villen;Web+Developer+-+Frontend+%26+Backend)](https://git.io/typing-svg)

 ### My mission
-I’m passionate about building clean and efficient web solutions!
-With a focus on scalability and reusable components, I love creating systems that are easy to maintain and grow.
-My mission is to develop high-quality applications that not only perform well but also adapt to evolving needs, making development smoother for everyone involved.
+I'm passionate about building clean and efficient web solutions!
+I love creating systems that are easy to maintain and grow, always with a focus on scalability and component reuse.
+My mission is to develop high-quality applications that not only work well but also adapt to evolving needs, making development smoother for everyone involved.

 <br>